andrewbeng89/IS429AngularTest/README.md

 ## Part 2: AngularJS Development in the Cloud

-This section will cover simple front and back end techniques to get you up to speed with application development in the Cloud
+This section will cover simple front and back end techniques to get you up to speed with AngularJS application development in the Cloud

 ### AngularJS